9 Real Estate Prospecting Letter Templates for Lead Outreach

 Please feel free to call or text me directly at (cell phone #) or email me at (email address) and let me know if I can answer any additional questions.

 As always, I am so very grateful for your confidence, loyalty, and support.
-I hope we can visit in the very near future!
+I hope we can visit soon!

 Sincerely,